Menu

 • Grey/black trousers

-• Red sweatshirts or sweatcardis
+• Red sweatshirts or cardigans

-• Red and white checked, or striped, summer dresses.
+• Red and white checked, or striped, summer dresses

-• Footwear should be sensible flat shoes or trainers.
+• Footwear should be sensible flat black shoes or trainers.
 Shoes or trainers should be plain black and not brightly coloured.

 • Long hair, including long fringes, should be tied back with a coil or “ouchless” type hair band.